logo

 Q: How are the panels normally attached to the wall?

 A: Our panels come with our professional installation kit containing special aluminum clips, anchors, and screw for neat and secure installation on drywall, wood, or concrete walls.
-Click here for full installation instructions.
-(PDF)
+The included anchors can be used for both drywall and concrete installations.
+Click here for full installation instructions (PDF).
+Follow the guides on the ATS Acoustics Custom-Size Acoustic Panel Installation page to determine the appropriate number and placement of installation hardware mounting points for your custom-size ATS Acoustic panels.

 Q: How about mounting panels on a ceiling?

 A: Sure, not a problem.
-Some customers will drill small pilot holes (from the back through to the front edge of the panel) and put screws through those holes and into the ceiling (preferably into a joist or other solid structure).
+You can mount your panels with our Acoustic Cloud Installation Hardware.
+Or, if this is a DIY job, some customers will drill small pilot holes (from the back through to the front edge of the panel) and put screws through those holes and into the ceiling (preferably into a joist or other solid structure).
 The edge frame of the panel is solid and will support screws without a problem.
 Others will use screw eyes and/or screw hooks in the back of the panel and in the ceiling, sometimes with sections of wire to suspend the panels a couple of inches or more below the ceiling.
 The hooks and eyes can also be hooked together, or held together with small cable ties.
 The 24x48x2 inch panels weigh 10.5 pounds each, and the 24x24x2 inch panels weigh 5 pounds each, so there's not a lot of weight to support.
-If you are working with a drywall ceiling, be sure to use suitable drywall anchors anywhere you are screwing something to the drywall.
-Of course, whatever method you choose, use your common sense to make sure the panels are securely attached.
+If you are working with a drywall ceiling, be sure to use suitable anchors anywhere you are screwing something to the drywall.
+Of course, whatever method you choose, you are responsible for installing the panels in a safe and secure way.
+Please always take extra care to secure the panels safely when mounting to any slanted wall or ceiling.

 Q: Why do the panels have a solid wood back?